msidwell/terraform_classroom/terraform_102.md

 ## 1.2.2 Provider Blocks

-Terraform connects to a myriad of infrastructure solutions using intermediate API translators called [providers](https://www.terraform.io/docs/providers/).
+Terraform connects to a myriad of infrastructure providers using intermediate API translators called [providers](https://www.terraform.io/docs/providers/).
 For instance, the [azurerm](https://www.terraform.io/docs/providers/azurerm/index.html) provider can be used to spin up resources in Microsoft Azure.

-A **provider** block contains all the information needed to initialize a connection with the infrastructure solution in question.
-For instance, an azurerm **provider** block contains the service principal credentials for accessing a given Azure subscription.
+A ```provider``` block contains all the information needed to initialize a connection with the infrastructure solution in question.
+For instance, an azurerm ```provider``` block contains the service principal credentials for accessing a given Azure subscription.
 In addition to credentials, a version specification can be added to prevent unwanted provider version upgrades at build time.

-The azurerm provider requires contributor access to an Azure subscription in order to make changes in that environment.
+The azurerm provider requires write access to an Azure subscription in order to make changes in that environment.
 Credentials for said service principal can be created from the [Azure CLI or the Azure portal](https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html).
-Once created, the credentials can be entered in a local shell through az login or as defined values for automated deployments within Terraform configuration files.
+Once created, the credentials can be entered in a local shell through ```az login``` or as defined values for automated deployments within Terraform configuration files.

 ```
 provider "azurerm" {